*The original date of this post was April 13, 2020…enjoy.

 That was Aunt Carol’s way of letting me know that not only did she get there?
 She is free and with Uncle Joe.

-When I saw this I got the chills, teared up and a huge smile broke across my face.
+When I saw this I got the chills and a blanket of warmth simultaneously, up and down my body.
+The tears welled up and a huge smile broke across my face.
 I was filled with peace.

 Remember you can always ask for signs, but you must be open to how and when they show up.
 The spirit world does not operate on our timetable!
 Time is linear, and they will show up in their own time.